francescovolpe/offsecnotes/WAPT/Tools/README.md

 - <b>xnLinkFinder</b>
   - A python tool used to discover endpoints, potential parameters, and a target specific wordlist for a given target.
   - I use it to crawling a target
+- <b>hakrawler</b>
+  - Simple, fast web crawler designed for easy, quick discovery of endpoints and assets within a web application
 - <b>waybackurls</b>
   - Fetch all the URLs that the Wayback Machine knows about for a domain
 - <b>CMSeeK</b>